jazzmind/wercker-aws-code-deploy/README.md

 This first step consists on defining the application.
 If the application does not exists this step create the application in Code Deploy.

-The following configuration is required to configure this step :
+The following configuration allows to configure this step :

 * `application-name` (required) Name of the application to deploy
 * `application-version` (optional) Version of the application to deploy.
 By default: Short commit id _(eg. fec8f4a)_